Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Relations to Nonuniform Families of Pushdown Automata

-For the claim of $\LL_{\odot}\notin\onep$, its proof can be carried out analogously to the proof of Proposition \ref{parity-vs-onep}. \end{proof}
+For the claim of $\LL_{\odot}\notin\onep$, its proof can be carried out analogously to the proof of Theorem \ref{parity-vs-onep}. \end{proofof}

-Since $\LL_{\odot}$ in the above proof can be solved by an appropriate 1-turn\footnote{A \emph{turn} of a pushdown automaton is a change between an increasing phase and a non-increasing phase of stack height of the pushdown automaton.} 1dpda family, we can strengthen Theorem \ref{onedpd-separation}(2) to $\mathrm{1t1DPD}\nsubseteq \onep$, where the prefix ``1t'' indicates ``1 turn''.
+Since $\LL_{\odot}$ in the above proof can be solved by an appropriate 1-turn\footnote{A \emph{turn} of a pushdown automaton is a transition change between an increasing phase and a non-increasing phase of stack height of the pushdown automaton.
+See, e.g., \cite{GS66,Yam22d}.
+This notion should not be confused with a ``turn'' of a tape head of a finite automaton.} 1dpda family, we can strengthen Theorem \ref{onedpd-separation}(2) to $\mathrm{1t1DPD}\nsubseteq \onep$, where the prefix ``1t'' indicates ``1 turn''.

 \begin{corollary} $\mathrm{1t1DPD}\nsubseteq \onep$. \end{corollary}

 We close this section by demonstrating the separation between $\onen$ and $\onenpd$.